katmai/atlas/README.md

-# Atlas - Atlas is a Tiny Little Adventuring Soul - katmai's child
+# Atlas - Atlas is a Tiny Little Adventuring Soul

 ## 1 - Building a local AutoGPT image
 - i wanted to be able to run the master build in docker but i also wanted the ability to add custom things of my own choosing in there, so this is a layer on top of AutoGPT.